"I realize that sounds rather wimpy."

 "Annoyed by rules."

-Impatient — they "tend to interrupt you."
+Impatient, and they "tend to interrupt you."

 He warns that fierceness can curdle into "bitterness" or becoming an "intellectual playground bully."
-His friend Robert Morris once told him, midway through Graham's Y Combinator tenure: "You should make sure Y Combinator isn't the last cool thing you do."
+His friend Robert Morris once told him, midway through his Y Combinator tenure: "You should make sure Y Combinator isn't the last cool thing you do."

 Graham's reaction: "This seemed strange advice, because YC was doing great."
 Then it landed.
 "Either YC was my life's work or I'd have to leave eventually.
 And it wasn't, so I would."

-He admitted he could see himself making "at least four of the five" regrets of the dying — ignoring dreams, working too much, not saying what you think, neglecting friendships, forgetting to be happy.
+He admitted he could see himself making "at least four of the five" regrets of the dying: ignoring dreams, working too much, not saying what you think, neglecting friendships, forgetting to be happy.
 All errors of omission.
 All things he failed to do while doing so much.

 A founder once asked his advice about combining a startup with having small children.
 His answer: "Family is more important than business.
 Put your kids first and cram the startup into the remaining time."